Stationary measures and random walks on $\tilde{A}_2$-buildings: Measurable structures and barycenters

 \section{Measurable structures and barycenters}

-Let $X$ be a complete separable thick building of type $\tilde{A}_2$ and let $G$ be a locally compact second countable group acting continuously by isometries on $X$ without fixed points nor invariant flats.
-Up to taking a subgroup of index 2, we may assume that $G$ preserves the types of the vertices at infinity.
+Let now $X$ be a complete separable building of type $\tilde{A}_2$ and let $G$ be a locally compact second countable group acting continuously by isometries on $X$ in a non-elementary way: there is no $G$-fixed point, nor finite orbits on $\bd X$.
+As explained before, we assume that the action is by type-preserving automorphisms.
 In this Section, we give an explicit construction of some measurable structures and useful equivariant maps so that the results of Section \ref{section bd theory immeuble} can apply.